-Marriage looks wonderfully endearing to the single particular person who has in no way married, and perhaps to the divorced man or woman who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for almost all of us is fairly a challenging work at instances.
+Marriage would seem wonderfully endearing to the single person who has in no way married, and perhaps to the divorced person who hankers for one thing to arrest their longing for companionship or sexual release, but marriage for virtually all of us is really a tough perform at times.
 (And I can say this even as a representative of my wife!).
-We carry so significantly of ourselves into our marriages – which is the two a good and a poor issue.
+We carry so significantly of ourselves into our marriages – which is each a good and a bad thing.

-We deliver in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not commit too considerably money, not seek out to manage us, that they will want to commit time with us.
-We also bring in expectations of what our partners should deliver to us: their virtues of diligence and moderation and sanctity and kindness – to title just four.
+We bring in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not invest also a lot money, not seek to management us, that they will want to devote time with us.
+We also bring in expectations of what our partners should deliver to us: their virtues of diligence and moderation and sanctity and kindness – to identify just four.
 We are disappointed when they don’t measure up to our previously unconscious expectations – that have now grow to be conscious due to our encroaching annoyance.

 The Old Brain knows how to mate.
 The sexual response occurs primarily in a place of safety.
 The Old Brain knows how to play.
 The Old Brain knows how to nurture and be affectionate.
 The Old Brain knows how to work and be creative.
 The Old Brain knows how to sleep and rest and relax.
 Every week hundreds of couples go into a therapist’s office and share some version of the following.

 There are basically two reactions towards anything that displeases a person.
 Some people blow up.
 They may shout, scream, rant or rave and after they have done so, they cool down and return to normal.
 Others on the other hand, keep their anger or bitterness inside them by clamming up.
 They may display their displeasure in their faces or body language but they would not vocalize it or act on it there and then.